GitLeeRepo/x64AsmNotes/Windows_x86AsmNotes.md

-    mov eax,[myVar]   ; move memory value to register lea eax,&myvar    ; move memory address to register mov [myVar],eax   ; move register value to memory location
+    mov eax,[myVar]   ; move memory value to register lea eax,&myvar    ; move memory address to register mov [myVar],eax   ; move register value to memory location mov [myVar],10    ; move immediate to memory location
 ```
-Note that moving memory to memory is not a valid operation
+Note that moving memory to memory is NOT a valid operation

 ## Memory Addressing